davidstanke/bazel-gcb/README.md

 # bazel-gcb
-Demo project for Bazel w/ GCB
+Demo project for Bazel with GCB